genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 ```

+After the url, you need to move to the body.
 Set the body to **JSON**.
-In the body, you need to insert the details of the fields for the new counterparty, as shown below:
+Then, in the body, insert the details of the fields for the new counterparty, as shown below:

 ```
 {